-Counselling is offered over a series of sessions.
-These consist of a longer, initial session followed by a series of 50 minute sessions.
+Trauma counselling is offered over a series of sessions.
+These consist of a longer, initial therapy session followed by a series of 50 minute sessions.

-For many, counselling provides a safe space to speak about their trauma and it may be one of the first times they have spoken about their experience.
+For many, trauma therapy provides a safe space to speak about their trauma and it may be one of the first times they have spoken about their experience.

 As people progress through counselling they are encouraged to recognise their strengths and how to protect themselves.
 “Sessions can see a progression of simple to complex issues all of which are significant to each person in their daily lives,” says Karthika.

 The sessions may be intense, but trauma counselling can ultimately assist people to make positive changes to their lives.

 Karthika supported one mum who had been forced out of her home due to family violence.
 This particular individual was isolated and had a language barrier.
 She was also living in fear for her safety.
 Therapy supported her to gain confidence and feel empowered to rebuild her life.
 She went on to access language classes, obtain a driver’s licence and even start her own business in tailoring clothes.

 Karthika also worked with a young girl who was deeply distressed and utterly terrified of sharp objects used in the house because it was associated with her early experiences.
 This made it extremely difficult for the girl to eat or for the family to prepare meals.
 Counselling assisted her to identify safe people and places, become calmer and to be able to do her routine activities.